Here are some helpful OCD resources for clients and families of the Center for OCD and Related Disorders.

 Seven Misconceptions of OCD

-Helpful Resources for OCD
+Additional Resources for OCD

 Improving Providers’ Assessment, Care Delivery and Treatment of OCD (IMPACT-OCD) is a workforce development program led by The Center for OCD and Related Disorders, The Center for Practice Innovations at Columbia Psychiatry and the New York State Psychiatric Institute in collaboration with the New York State Office of Mental Health (NYS-OMH).
 The goal of this program is to improve clinician knowledge and skills in OCD care and raise awareness of OCD among clinicians, individuals with OCD and their families, and the general public.